RocketChat/docs-old/4. User Guides/1. Connecting to a Server/README.md

 ### Connecting to more than one server

-If you are using a Rocket.Chat desktop application you can connect multiple Rocket.Chat servers.
+If you are using a Rocket.Chat desktop application you can connect to multiple Rocket.Chat servers.

 To add a new server, click the **plus** icon below the server list left sidebar and follow the [instructions](../connect-to-server/) to connect to a Rocket.Chat server using a Rocket.Chat client application.